fardog/mermaid-cli/README.md

 **Warning:** This is a very early release not yet fit for public consumption.
 PNGs seem to work pretty well, but aren't tested thoroughly and there are few options.
-SVGs are output, but are and are non-standard and missing labels.
+SVGs can be output, but are and are non-standard and missing labels.

 ## Installation